os-climate/sostrades-dev-tools/docs/source/installation.md

 ```
 python scripts\CreateUser.py
 ```
+Important: the `CreateUser.py` script will ask you to input some information (user, name, last name and e-mail).
+Leaving any of these fields empty will result in the script crashing, at least a character is required.

 If you want to update Ontology execute the script `UpdateOntology.py`.
 This script could take more than 15mn it depends on the number of repository you have.